 Service to the community has always been the focus of the library.
 While this aspect has never changed, libraries have grown and evolved in how they provide for the needs of every member of this community, along with the increasing wave of technology.

 The week of April 14-20, everyone from schools, campuses, and communities across this great country will celebrate National Library Week.
-It is a time to remember that the needs of our community matter to one of our most important institutions: our library.

 Let the North Adams community and the surrounding communities know what the library means to you.
 Write a letter to the editor with your thoughts on what our library means to you.
 Who needs libraries?
 We do!
 Communities matter!